 We know that jobs of the future require more than a high school diploma.
-One study shows 70 percent of jobs in Hawaii by 2020 will require some college.
 The impacts of post-secondary education are legion:

 - The annual earnings gap between high school graduates and college graduates is significant.

 - Lifetime earnings for college graduates average $1 million more than non-graduates.

 - College graduates are two-thirds less likely to be unemployed, and three-quarters less likely to be in poverty than high school graduates.

 - The cost of not going to college is the highest it's ever been — millennials with just a high school diploma are faring worse today than their counterparts in earlier generations by almost every economic measure examined.